Alex Barnow

 Alex Barnow is an American television producer and writer.
 He is one of the co-creators of the American television sitcom Mr. Sunshine, which he created with Matthew Perry and his partner, Marc Finek.
 He also worked as a writer/producer for television programs including The Goldbergs, Rules of Engagement, 'Til Death, Out of Practice and Family Guy.

-In 2019, Barnow became the showrunner of The Goldbergs in Season 7, with producer, Chris Bishop.
-When creator Adam F. Goldberg stepped down as the showrunner for the television program.
+In 2019, Barnow became a showrunner of The Goldbergs along with producer Chris Bishop after creator Adam F. Goldberg stepped down.